HamzaEsadik/binary_trees/README.md

 ## Common Operations
 The operations.c file includes additional operations commonly performed on binary trees in C, such as finding the height, checking if a tree is balanced, and searching for a specific element.

+## Contributing
+We welcome contributions!
+If you have improvements, bug fixes, or new features to add, please follow the contribution guidelines provided in the repository.